meyermatt22/TwairBnB/README.md

-Twairbnb is a website clone, inspired by [Airbnb](https://www.airbnb.com/).
+FacePamphlet is a website clone, inspired by [Facebook](https://www.facebook.com/).
 Twairbnb can be used to provide hosts a way to advertise their homes, rooms or neighborhoods for to rent.
 Interested parties can sign up to book a location at their leisure.

 **Live Site: [Twairbnb](https://authenticate-mwm.onrender.com)**